 - Test Results and Oil Report Interpretation

-You’ll get the OA II Study Pack including digital flash cards (plus Wear Debris flash cards), a comprehensive practice exam to help you prepare for your certification exam, and other supplemental materials.
+You’ll get the ML I Study Pack including digital flash cards, a comprehensive practice exam to help you prepare for your certification exam, and over 5 hours of supplemental videos to help you build critical job skills.
 Access via our Noria Academy app or online at academy.noria.com.

 Students who attend In-Person training or Live Online training in the United States will receive a printed copy of the course manual.

 Recording of the course

 If you purchased Live Online training, you can also opt to receive a recording of your course during registration for an additional fee.
 This recording will be accessible on-demand through our online Learning Management System for 90 days following completion of the course.